 4. Where you begin and "land" the toothbrush should be done with CAREFUL

-and GENTLE placements---AVOID "landing" on, direct heavy-pressure on or
+and GENTLE correct-placements.
+AVOID "landing" on, direct heavy-pressure

 5. To keep direct pressure OFF the gum-edge, think brushing ON-the-TOOTH-

 SIDE OR ON-the-GUM-SIDE of the gum-edge.
 The bristles WILL lightly

 Think SIMPLY with the TOOTHBRUSH for starters--no fancy techniques yet: